kukutapuvarun/BasicBankingSystem/README.md

 4th Step: So, for now, Open a browser and go to URL “http://localhost/phpmyadmin/”.
 5th Step: After that, Click on the databases tab.
-6th Step: So, Create a database naming “mybank” and then click on the import tab 7th Step: Certainly, Click on browse file and select “mybank.sql” file which is inside the “bank” folder 8th Step: Then, click on Go button.
+6th Step: So, Create a database naming “mybank” and then click on the import tab.
+7th Step: Certainly, Click on browse file and select “mybank.sql” file which is inside the “bank” folder.
+8th Step: Then, click on Go button.

 After Creating Database,